bneidlinger/RobotWars/RobotWars_app_code.md

     async populateCodeSnippetSelect(selectName = null) {
          if (!this.loadSnippetSelect) { console.error("Snippet select element not found."); return; }

-         // Use updated login check - only fetch if logged in const loggedIn = window.authHandler?.isLoggedIn ?? false;
+         const loggedIn = window.authHandler?.isLoggedIn ?? false;
          if (!loggedIn) {
-             console.log("[Controls.populateCodeSnippetSelect] Skipping fetch: User not logged in.");
-             // Clear dropdown options except placeholder
              while (this.loadSnippetSelect.options.length > 1) { this.loadSnippetSelect.remove(1); }
              this.loadSnippetSelect.value = "";
              this.loadSnippetSelect.disabled = true;